survivejs/webpack-book/manuscript/building/01_source_maps.md

 # Source Maps

-- TODO: Update examples and remove sourceMappingURL since it's not used anymore
-- TODO: For Chrome, I found that the cheap-module-eval-source-map does not work with breakpoints, while cheap-module-source-map works fine.
-Also, create react app uses devtoolModuleFilenameTemplate: info => path.resolve(info.absoluteResourcePath) which shows up better in devtools.

 ![Source maps in Chrome](images/sourcemaps.png)

-When your source code has gone through transformations, debugging becomes a problem.
-When debugging in a browser, how to tell where the original code is? **Source maps** solve this problem by providing a mapping between the original and the transformed source code.
+When your source code has gone through transformations, debugging in the browser becomes a problem. **Source maps** solve this problem by providing a mapping between the original and the transformed source code.
 In addition to source compiling to JavaScript, this works for styling as well.

 One approach is to skip source maps during development and rely on browser support of language features.
 If you use ES2015 without any extensions and develop using a modern browser, this can work.
 The advantage of doing this is that you avoid all the problems related to source maps while gaining better performance.

-If you are using webpack 4 and the new `mode` option, the tool will generate source maps automatically for you in `development` mode.
+If you are using webpack 4 or newer and the `mode` option, the tool will generate source maps automatically for you in `development` mode.
 Production usage requires attention, though.

 T> If you want to understand the ideas behind source maps in greater detail, [read Ryan Seddon's introduction to the topic](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).

 T> To see how webpack handles source maps, see [source-map-visualization](https://sokra.github.io/source-map-visualization/) by the author of the tool.

-## Inline Source Maps and Separate Source Maps
+## Inline source maps and separate source maps

 Webpack can generate both inline or separate source map files.
-The inline ones are valuable during development due to better performance while the separate ones are handy for production use as it keeps the bundle size small.
-In this case, loading source maps is optional.
+The inline ones are included to the emitted bundles and are valuable during development due to better performance.
+The separate files are handy for production usage as then loading source maps is optional.

 It's possible you **don't** want to generate a source map for your production bundle as this makes it effortless to inspect your application.
 By disabling source maps, you are performing a sort of obfuscation.

 Whether or not you want to enable source maps for production, they are handy for staging.
 Skipping source maps speeds up your build as generating source maps at the best quality can be a complicated operation.

-**Hidden source maps** give stack trace information only.
+**Hidden source maps** give a stack trace information only.
 You can connect them with a monitoring service to get traces as the application crashes allowing you to fix the problematic situations.
 While this isn't ideal, it's better to know about possible problems than not.

-T> It's a good idea to study the documentation of the loaders you are using to see loader specific tips.
-For example, with TypeScript, you have to set a particular flag to make it work as you expect.

-## Enabling Source Maps
+## Enabling source maps

 Webpack provides two ways to enable source maps.
 There's a `devtool` shortcut field.
 You can also find two plugins that give more options to tweak.
 The plugins are going to be discussed briefly at the end of this chapter.
 Beyond webpack, you also have to enable support for source maps at the browsers you are using for development.

-### Enabling Source Maps in Webpack
+### Enabling source maps in webpack

 To get started, you can wrap the core idea within a configuration part.
 You can convert this to use the plugins later if you want: